conversion pixel

 What Is the Difference Between LPN and RN?

-Licensed practical nurses and registered nurses represent two distinct nursing roles, with differences between them arising in areas of education, scope of practice, and duties and responsibilities.
+Licensed practical nurses and registered nurses represent two distinct nursing roles, with differences in education, scope of practice, and duties and responsibilities.
 Consequently, their work settings, job outlook, and salary expectations will also differ.

 Essentially, RNs receive more training than LPNs and have a broader range of duties and tasks in clinical settings.
 By contrast, LPNs complete practical tasks and require supervision from RNs or other staff members.